10-year-old girl, mom barricaded themselves inside room to survive Maine shooting

 Zoey and her mom said they were running from the suspected gunman when a bullet grazed Zoey's leg.

-"My pants had, like, a bullet thing in it and then I looked and it wasn't deep.
-It was just like a scrape," Zoey said.
+"My pants had, like, a bullet thing in it and then I looked and it wasn't that deep," Zoey said.
 "I was scared, but it didn't hurt, and I didn't know what happened until I started bleeding."

 Zoey said she continued to run because she was scared for her life.